Zucchini Pizza Casserole

 It is a quick 10-minute step where you cook the beef with the zucchinis and the pizza sauce.

-The keto pizza sauce is made of tomato sauce, homemade Italian seasoning, and garlic powder to avoid added sugar or carbs.
+The healthy pizza sauce is made of tomato sauce, homemade Italian seasoning, and garlic powder to avoid added sugar or carbs.

 This pre-cooking step is crucial to remove the moisture from the zucchini, cook the beef, and blend the Italian seasoning flavors.

 Note that you can swap the lean ground beef for Italian sausage or ground turkey.

 However, Italian sausage is often seasoned with Italian seasoning, so you may want to decrease the spices in the recipe to avoid overpowering flavors.

 Step 4: Layering The Dish

-The last step of this recipe for keto pizza casserole is easy.
+The last step of this recipe for pizza casserole is easy.

 All you are left to do is alternate layers of the cooked zucchini mixture with grated cheese and repeat until the baking dish is full, keeping some mozzarella cheese for the top.